UMM-CSci-3601-S18/iteration-4-megabittron/Documentation/Secure Google Login/DocumentationForGoogleLogin.md

 (String userId = payload.getSubject)
-FirstName = User Given name from the Gapi Client LastName = User Last name from the Gapi client
+FirstName = User Given name from the Gapi Client LastName = User Last name from the Gapi client FontSetting = Field that adds on theming preference for a specific user StyleSetting = Field that adds on theming preference for a specific user

 We then used filtering on all the different collections in the server controller and handler through adding one more field to the collection which is userID.